-Consistent with the increasing acuity makeup of BIDMC’s inpatients, the number of CT-guided procedures increased 17% during the FY 2017-2019 time-period.
-BIDMC has seen an increase in CT use for the following interventional procedures: head CTs, head and neck CTs, angiograms (CTAs), abdominal CTs, and chest CTAs.
-This coincides with growth BIDMC has experienced in interventional radiology procedure volume which the Applicant notes has increased by 33% during the FY 2017-2019 time-period, respectively from 209 procedures to 279.
+Consistent with the increasing acuity makeup of BIDMC’s inpatients, the number of CT-guided procedures has doubled from FY13 to FY19, and has increased 17% during the FY 2017-2019 time-period.
+BIDMC has seen an overall increase in CT combined use for both diagnostic exams and interventional procedures of 31% since FY13, and 8% during the FY 2017-2019 time-period.

 The Overall Prevalence Of Diseases Where CT Is An Important Diagnostic Or Treatment Modality